microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 **Basic Data Exchange:**

-|This example shows how an MCU can be programmed to transmit data<br /> to a smart phone over BLE.
+|This example shows how a MCU can be programmed to transmit data<br /> to a smart phone over BLE.
 Here the MCU device will send Periodic<br /> Transmission of a single character when **STREAM\_OPEN** is<br /> processed through the Message Handler.

 This indicates to the MCU<br /> & RN487x Module that the application is in a DATA STREAMING mode<br /> of operation; and can expect to hear data over the BLE<br /> connection.\#define DEMO\_PERIODIC\_TRANSMIT\_COUNT<br /> \(10000\)\#define DEMO\_PERIODIC\_CHARACTER \(‘1’\)Are<br /> used in the example can be found \#defined at the top of<br /> rnbd\_example.c.|